 Email: When emailing, remember sign your name at the end of the email.
 I cannot always know who you are just by the email address.
-Also, remember that I am your instructor, so your language should be appropriate and professional, and I will respond in kind.
+Also, remember that I am your instructor, not your IM buddy, so your language should be appropriate and professional, and I will respond in kind.